-Research and development expenses consist primarily of salaries, payroll taxes, employee benefits and stock-based compensation charges for those individuals involved in research and development efforts, as well as consulting expenses, third-party research and development expenses, laboratory supplies, clinical materials and overhead, including facilities and depreciation costs, offset by the Australian Tax Incentive discussed below.
-Research and development expenses are charged to expense as incurred.
-Payments made prior to the receipt of goods or services to be used in research and development are capitalized until the goods or services are received.
+Research and development ("R&D") expenses consist primarily of salaries, payroll taxes, employee benefits and stock-based compensation for individuals involved in R&D efforts, as well as consulting expenses, third-party R&D expenses, laboratory supplies, clinical materials and overhead, including facilities and depreciation costs, offset by the Australian Tax Incentive discussed below.
+R&D expenses are charged to expense as incurred.
+Payments made prior to the receipt of goods or services to be used in R&D are capitalized until the goods or services are received.